RobotLocomotion/drake/drake/doc/models.rst

 - `OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ - a 3D geometry
   definition file format.

-If Drake processes an sdf or urdf file and finds a mesh file name extension that is not a type that it can process (currently only OBJ), it will see if a file exists with the same path and name but with an OBJ extension.
+If Drake processes an SDF or URDF file and finds a mesh file name extension that is not a type that it can process (currently only OBJ), it will see if a file exists with the same path and name but with an "obj" extension.

 The following are mesh file formats that are not processed by Drake, but may be found in the Drake repository and may be used to find OBJ versions: